GladiatorGeneral/aegis-civics-redo/README.md

 # Install dependencies
 npm install

-# Start development server
+# Start development server (Next.js chooses an open port)
 npm run dev

+# If 3000 is busy, Next.js will try 3001/3002; check the terminal for the active port.
 ```

-Visit `http://localhost:3000` to see the platform in action!
+Visit the printed local URL (often `http://localhost:3000`, or the next free port) to see the platform in action.
+Government Leadership is at `/leaders`.

 ---